shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ### Truffle:
 Truffle is the best development environment for developing blockchain applications.
 Truffle gives us boilerplate code (template code) to start building our DApp.

-To install truffle open your `windows cmd prompt` or `mac terminal` and paste the following command.
+To install truffle, open a terminal (windows cmd prompt or mac terminal) and run the following command:
 `npm install -g truffle`

 ### Ganache (Optional for this tutorial):